d12frosted/elpa-mirror/gnu/denote-readme.txt

   When the user option `denote-backlinks-show-context' is non-nil, the backlinks’ buffer displays the line on which a link to the current note occurs.
-It also shows multiple occurances, if present.
+It also shows multiple occurrences, if present.
 It looks like this (and has the appropriate fontification):

   ┌────
   │ Backlinks to "On being honest" (20220614T130812)